The morning sun peeked past the curtains.

-Alivia squeezed her eyes shut and rolled on her side and looked at the clock.
+Alivia squeezed her eyes shut, rolled on her side and stared at the clock.

 A couple different colored fluffy pillows surrounded her.
 Grandpa had helped pick them out for her room years ago.

-She set up in bed and paused for a brief moment realizing life won’t be the same anymore.
+She sat up in bed and paused for a brief moment realizing life wouldn’t be the same anymore.
 She squeezed her eyes tight before any tears broke through.

 It was Fern.

 Alivia sat up and through her arms around her.

 “No its not.”

 “I should have gone earlier to see him then he might still be alive.”

 “This is not your fault.
 We didn’t see it coming.”

 Alivia covered her face with both hands and rubbed her eyes.
 “Did you just get here?”